Steps To Help Your Child Develop Resilience

 Connecting and engaging with their peers may be essential to building resilience, and it can also help kids learn how to listen and be empathetic to others.
 You might suggest ways they can connect, whether via phone, text, or video chat.
 Joining an after-school group may be another option.
 Family time can also be important since it may remind your kids that they have strong familial support, which can foster a child’s resilience.

-Teach them how to challenge unrealistic thinking
+Teach them how to challenge unrealistic thought patterns

 It can be easy to let our thoughts get away from us during times of stress, and kids tend to be no different.
 Teaching your child how to focus on something they can control can help them manage difficult situations.
 This could mean taking action, such as turning off the TV or going for a walk.
 Other times, it might mean taking quiet time to work through their thoughts by drawing, journaling, or meditating.